Nonsteroidal Anti-Inflammatory Drugs (NSAIDs) For AxSpA Treatment

 - Preserve mobility

-One of the treatments used for AxSpA spectrum conditions is medicine.
+Medicines can help to treat AxSpa spectrum conditions.
 There are different kinds of medicines, and what works for 1 person may not be effective for another.
 The first-line medicines often used are nonsteroidal anti-inflammatory drugs (NSAIDs).2

 How do NSAIDs work?